1AVINASH/navatech-assessment/README.md

 This project is hosted completely on docker.
 * It uses FastApi for the backend framework and uvicorn for the server (which is based on the ASGI framework).
 For production builds, we will ideally us gunicorn and spawn multiple workers (child processes, the routing is managed by gunicorn).
-* It uses postgres as the backend Database
+* It uses postgres as the backend Database along with ElasticSearch as the secondary database for searching.
+It also uses Kibana for monitoring and analytics, and Logstash for setting automated updates to ElasticSearch from postgres.
+It also contains redis which is currently being used for saving bloom filters data

 ## Commands to run this
 * To start the infra and python backend, create an .env file (refer .env.sample for the file structure) and then simply run `docker compose up --build -d` or run `bash setup.sh`